ropensci/melt/README.md

-intervals for linear and generalized linear models in R. The package offers an easy-to-use interface and flexibility in specifying hypotheses and calibration methods, extending the framework to simultaneous inference.
+intervals for linear and generalized linear models in R. The package offers an easy-to-use interface and flexibility in specifying hypotheses and calibration methods, extending the framework to simultaneous inferences.
 The core computational routines are implemented with the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library and [RcppEigen](https://cran.r-project.org/package=RcppEigen) interface, with OpenMP for parallel computation.
 Details of the testing